App version: 0.1.0

 The Takeaway

 A personal line of credit (PLOC) is a revolving form of credit that mixes the features of a personal loan with those of a credit card.
 If you’re ready to dive in and compare personal loan options, Lantern by SoFi makes it easy.
-Plus, here are a few tips to consider when applying for a personal loan.
+With just a single application, you can view rates and terms by multiple lenders, all with no obligation to you.

 Frequently Asked Questions

-How long do you have to pay off a personal line of credit?
+How much can I borrow with a personal line of credit?

-Can I use my line of credit for anything?
+Can I use a personal line of credit for any purpose?

 Photo credit: iStock/Prostock-Studio